cabrinha/cabrinha.github.io/_posts/2016-5-6-Welcome-to-the-Valley.md

 title: Welcome to the Valley
 ---

-About 6 months ago I talked about moving back to California.
+About 6 months ago I talked about moving back to California from Texas.
 I've been living in Silicon Valley since January and I like it here.
 It's been raining quite a bit, which is a little out of the ordinary but well received.
 This area is a major shift from San Antonio.
 It's just a different vibe up here.
 <!--more-->

 It's another world.

 Tech giants sit right across the street from one another.
 Nearly everyone my age is developing